Intro To Nonprofit Accounting: Lesson 3

 - Pledges (money promised to you by a donor)

 - Grants (money you’ve received for a specific purpose)

 - Revenue (received from selling an item or performing a service)

 Income accounts are numbered in the 4000 range, and likewise should have names that are reflective of how or where you get the money.
-For example, “4000 – Contributions Income”.
-This account will be used to track the money you receive from contributions.
-Below are a few more examples of Income accounts:
+For example, “4000 – Donations Income.”
+This account will be used to track the money you receive from donations.
+Below are a few more examples of income accounts:

 - 4001 – Designated Donations